jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

         def test_failure(self):
             self.assertFalse(True)

-  Here is an explanation of the code above
+  Here is an explanation of the code in the file

   - ``import unittest`` imports the unittest_ :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used for testing
   - ``class TestMagic``